-This schedule is modeled after Schedule 3.4 in the 2020-21 Revised Estimates.
+This schedule is modeled after Schedule 3.4 in the 2021-22 Revised Estimates.
 Report detailed expenditures according to the expenditure categories listed in this schedule for:

-- School Condition Improvement (SCI)

-- School Renewal

-- Proceeds of Disposition (POD)-Regular, POD-Exempt and POD-Other.

-- COVID-19 Resilience Infrastructure Stream (CVRIS 80%) and (CVRIS 20%)
+- School Condition Improvement (SCI) - School Renewal - Proceeds of Disposition (POD)-Regular, POD-Exempt and POD-Other. - COVID-19 Resilience Infrastructure Stream (CVRIS 80%) and (CVRIS 20%)

-- Climate Action Incentive Fund (CAIF)

-Board expenditures for the SCI funding, POD-Regular, POD-Exempt and POD-Other, CVRIS and CAIF funding, will be loaded by the ministry based on board entry into the VFA system on a daily basis.
+Board expenditures for the SCI funding, POD-Regular, POD-Exempt and POD-Other and CVRIS funding, will be loaded by the ministry based on board entry into the VFA system on a daily basis.

-- For projects funded through CVRIS or CAIF, new budget codes have been created to track approved projects.
-Within VFA.facility, boards will be required to identify whether the project is capital or operating in nature so that it uploads correctly into EFIS (please refer to the District School Board and School Authority Tangible Capital Assets: Provincial Accounting Policies and Implementation Guide for capitalization requirements). - For CVRIS, project approvals represent combined federal (80%) and provincial (20%) funding, VFA.facility will track the combined funding approvals, which will be split into federal (80%) and provincial (20%) portions when exported to EFIS.

-- For CAIF approved projects completed using renewal funds, boards will complete an in-year reversal on your renewal funds and show an expenditure under CAIF in VFA.facility. - For both project types, there may be additional reporting requirements, for project tracking purposes, which will not upload to EFIS. - Expenditures are shown on this schedule excluding capitalized interest, since that is how they are reported in VFA.facility.
-Enter capitalized interest for each funding source separately on Line 2.7.3. - SCI expenditures (Columns 1 and 2), POD columns 7-9, CVRIS columns 10 and 11 and CAIF column 12 will be loaded into EFIS by the ministry based on Boards' entry into VFA facility.
-Data from VFA will be automatically uploaded into EFIS on a daily basis ending on May 7, 2021.
+- For projects funded through CVRIS, new budget codes have been created to track approved projects.
+Within VFA.facility, boards will be required to identify whether the project is capital or operating in nature so that it uploads correctly into EFIS (please refer to the District School Board and School Authority Tangible Capital Assets: Provincial Accounting Policies and Implementation Guide for capitalization requirements). - For CVRIS, project approvals represent combined federal (80%) and provincial (20%) funding, VFA.facility will track the combined funding approvals, which will be split into federal (80%) and provincial (20%) portions when exported to EFIS. - There are additional reporting requirements in VFA.Facility, for project tracking purposes, which will not be uploaded to EFIS.
+All reporting fields must be completed for the progress report to be accepted.
+Please refer to memorandum 2021:B18 for additional details pertaining to CVRIS reporting requirements.
+Expenditures are shown on this schedule excluding capitalized interest, since that is how they are reported in VFA.facility.
+Enter capitalized interest for each funding source separately on Line 2.7.3. - SCI expenditures (Columns 1 and 2), POD columns 7-9, CVRIS columns 10 and 11 will be loaded into EFIS by the ministry based on Boards' entry into VFA facility.
+Data from VFA will be automatically uploaded into EFIS on a daily basis ending on May 6, 2022.
 For updates after the deadline, please contact the ministry (see the Ministry Contacts section in this document).
-It may be useful for boards to establish an internal VFA reporting deadline to ensure that facilities staff enter all VFA data by such a time as is required by finance staff to meet their reporting and audit deadlines. - From 2015-16, school boards are restricted to use 70% of their SCI funding to address critical building components (for example, foundations, roofs, windows) and systems (for example, HVAC and plumbing) and 30% to address any locally-identified renewal needs that are listed in Total Capital Planning Solution (TCPS). - Data entry for Land at Line 1.0 is closed for the SCI funding (Columns 1 and 2), CVRIS (Columns 10 and 11) and CAIF (Column 12) since these funding sources are not eligible to be used on land or land improvements with infinite lives. - The components that make up the expenditures categories are listed below.
+It may be useful for boards to establish an internal VFA reporting deadline to ensure that facilities staff enter all VFA data by such a time as is required by finance staff to meet their reporting and audit deadlines.

+- From 2015-16, school boards are restricted to use 70% of their SCI funding to address critical building components (for example, foundations, roofs, windows) and systems (for example, HVAC and plumbing) and 30% to address any locallyidentified renewal needs that are listed in Total Capital Planning Solution (TCPS). - Data entry for Land at Line 1.0 is closed for the SCI funding (Columns 1 and 2), CVRIS (Columns 10 and 11) since these funding sources are not eligible to be used on land or land improvements with infinite lives. - The components that make up the expenditures categories are listed below.
 For a more detailed explanation of the expenditure components, please refer to the Uniformat Classification at:

-https://efis.fma.csc.gov.on.ca/faab/Capital%20Programs%20Branch/Custom%20 Uniformat%20for%20EDU%20Migration%20-%20EN.pdf
+https://efis.fma.csc.gov.on.ca/faab/Capital%20Programs%20Branch/Custom%20Uniformat%20for%20EDU%20Migration%20-%20EN.pdf

 Level 1 Level 2

 Major Group Elements Group Elements

 A SUBSTRUCTURE A10 Foundations

 A20 Basement Construction

 B SHELL B10 Super Structure

 B20 Exterior Enclosure

 B30 Roofing

 C INTERIORS C10 Interior Construction

 C20 Stairs

 C30 Interior Finishes

 D SERVICES D10 Conveying

 D20 Plumbing

 D30 HVAC

 D40 Fire Protection

+Level 1 Level 2

+Major Group Elements Group Elements

 D50 Electrical

 E EQUIPMENT AND FURNISHINGS E10 Equipment

 E20 Furnishings

-F SPECIAL CONSTRUCTION AND F10 Special Construction
+F SPECIAL CONSTRUCTION AND DEMOLITION F10 Special Construction

-DEMOLITION F20 Selective Building Demolition
+F20 Selective Building Demolition

 G BUILDING SITEWORK G10 Site Preparation

 G20 Site Improvements

 G30 Site Mechanical Utilities

 G40 Site Electrical Utilities

 G90 Other Site Construction